Yasgur99/cs6120/content/blog/2022-03-29-unified-gc/index.md

 ## Deferred Reference Counting vs Partial Tracing
-In making optimizations to the traditional methods of garbage collection such as reference counting and tracing, we have deferred reference counting and, its converse, partial tracing.
+In making optimizations to the traditional methods of garbage collection such as reference counting and tracing, we have deferred reference counting and its converse, partial tracing.
 In deferred reference counting we maintain a Zero Count Table (ZCT) which maintains objects with reference count 0.
 We also save some overhead in not counting mutations to root references.
 At collection time,